-Today’s Freebie comes from an article printed in a 1955 magazine called Profitable Hobbies.
-The articles were written by hobbyists with a good idea they could explain clearly.
-Most had never written articles before.
-They just wanted to share their experiences making some extra cash.
+Today’s Freebie is an easy sewing project, how to make a child’s robe from a bath towel.
+It comes from an article printed in a 1955 magazine titled Profitable Hobbies.
+Hobbyists that had a good idea and could explain it clearly wrote the articles.
+Most had never written articles before and just wanted to share their experiences making some extra cash.

-Even though the articles were written years ago, many of the ideas in them can be applied today.
-There is quite a difference in the cost of materials and what you can earn from your item, but the basic instructions haven’t changed.
+Even though the articles are from years ago, many of the ideas in them can still be applied today.
+There is a difference in the cost of materials and what you can earn from your item, but the basic instructions haven’t changed.

 I have several of these magazines and this article caught my eye because it’s about sewing.
-The author suggests buying new towels, but if you’re like me, you have several towels in very good condition that could be repurposed as a sweet robe for a child in the family.
+To make the robes the author suggests buying new towels, but if you’re like me, you have several towels in very good condition around the house that could be re-purposed as a sweet robe for a child in the family.
 If you decide to sell them, say at a holiday bazaar, than it’s probably best to buy new.